African American Policy Forum: #HerDreamDeferred

 In late March to early April 2015, AAPF launched a week-long online series dedicated to elevating the status of Black women entitled #HerDreamDeferred.
-AAPF co-organized this initiative with The Lawyer's Committee for Civil Rights Under Law, The National Organization for Women, Institute for Women's Policy Research, Black Women's Blueprint, PACE and other racial and gender justice leaders in honor of Women's History Month and the UN Declaration of 2015 as the start of the International Decade for People of African Descent.
+AAPF co-organized this initiative with the Lawyer's Committee for Civil Rights Under Law, the National Organization for Women, Institute for Women's Policy Research, Black Women's Blueprint, PACE and other racial and gender justice leaders in honor of Women's History Month and the UN Declaration of 2015 as the start of the International Decade for People of African Descent.

-Each day during the week of March 30 to April 3, 2015, AAPF hosted an online event to highlight a specific set of challenge facing Black women.
+Each day during the week of March 30 to April 3, 2015, AAPF hosted an online event to highlight a specific set of challenges facing Black women.
 Topics that were covered included: state-sanctioned violence, economic inequality, sexual assault and domestic violence, school-pushout, health disparities, and the challenges faced by Black women in higher education.
 The goal of the series was to elevate these challenges so that stakeholders across the country could better understand and address the challenges facing Black women and girls.